Pop-up health events in LA assist wildfire evacuees with medical needs

 UNIDENTIFIED PERSON: Thank you.

 BORUNDA: There were also mental health professionals at the event.
-They just wanted people to know that they're available to help in English, Spanish and other languages for free whenever people feel ready.
+They just wanted people to know that they're available to help in English, Spanish and other languages.

-RUGAMAS: We know that patients are going to need help, not just today, next week, next month, but the years to come.

-KENNEDY CASKEY: Climate change is just an ever-evolving thing and getting worse and worse, and so this past year, I mean, I've only had a six-week break or eight-week break since Helene.
+KENNEDY CASKEY: so this past year, I mean, I've only had a six-week break or eight-week break since Helene.

 BORUNDA: But it only takes one disaster to upend people's lives, like for Dora.